bixb922/crank-organ/doc-software/README.md

 * Make sure you have WiFi active in your cell phone.
 * Make sure the access points defined in the configuration of the microcontroller are accessible.

+If browser response is slow, check the WiFi signal.
+Move the crank organ nearer to the router, or use the hotspot that your cell phone provides.
+The WiFi scan on the "System" page provides the signal strength as seen by the microcontroller. dBm in the range of  -70dB to -90dB are good (-90dB is best).
+Around -60dB leads to delays.

+If the browser cannot find the name of your crank organ, turn off WiFi on the cell phone and then turn on again.
+I have seen this on some versions of Android only.

-# 23. Restrictions
+# 24. Restrictions
 Safari as a browser is not supported.

 The security and protection of this software is designed for a WiFi network such as a home network or a hotspot on a cell phone.
 I have put many safeguards in the software, such as: passwords on flash are encrypted with a hidden key, WiFi to files is controlled with a password, primary keys are not accessible via WiFi, you can block configuration changes with a password, and others.
 However, the webserver on the microcontroller should not be made available on the public internet, since it does not have the required security mechanisms necessary to be a public web server.
 For example, no https is available (but the WiFi protocol encrypts data anyways).
 When accessing the microcontroller via USB, all elements including passwords can be ultimately retrieved and new code can be installed.
 However, if you use this software on a private home WiFi network or with an access point on your cell phone, then I believe the protections provided should be strong enough for the purpose of the software.

-Although it is possible to connect several clients (several cell phones or PCs) simultaneously, it is recommended to connect only one client at a time, but only because since more than one client may delay notes when playing back music.
+Although it is possible to connect several clients (several cell phones or PCs) simultaneously, it is recommended to connect only one client at a time, mainly because many users may delay notes when playing back music.

 While playing music, stay on the Tune list and the Performance pages, since these pages are highly optimized for playback.
 Other pages may interfere with playing music.